How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Gross Profit = Revenue – COGS

-This shows how well your core operations are doing before financing and tax decisions are made.
+Shows how well your core operations are doing before financing and taxes.

-This is the most accurate gauge of the company’s true income.
+This is the most accurate measure of a company’s true income.

 Limitations of Net Income